DecBayComp/TRamWAy/doc/inference.rst

 	maps = infer(cells, 'DV')

-However such a straightforward call to :func:`~tramway.helper.inference.infer` may occasionally fail in situations where the observed diffusivities are low and the experimental localisation error is also low.
+However such a straightforward call to :func:`~tramway.helper.inference.infer` may occasionally fail in situations where the observed molecules exhibit little movement, that cannot even account for the experimental localisation precision.

 An argument that should be first considered in an attempt to deal with runtime errors is `min_diffusivity`.